 How To Accept Credit Card Payments On Your Phone: The Complete Guide To Mobile Credit Card Readers

-If you’re reading this, you’re probably looking to accept credit card payments on your phone or perhaps your tablet as well.
+If you’re reading this, you’re probably looking to accept credit card reader for phone or perhaps your tablet as well.
 So where do you start, and how do you decide which software/payment processor to choose?
-As Merchant Maverick’s mPOS software specialist, I’m here to help you figure out if mobile processing is right for you (spoiler alert, there’s a really good chance an mPOS could be a great choice for you).
-I’m also here to help you figure out which features are the most important.

 Table of Contents

 - Why Accepting Credit Cards On Your Phone Will Make Your Business Run Better

 - What Is A Mobile Credit Card Reader?

 - Where Do You Get A Mobile Card Reader?

 - How To Accept Credit Card Payments Using Your Phone